fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_policy.html.markdown

 * `policyid` - Policy ID.
 * `name` - Policy name.
 * `uuid` - Universally Unique Identifier (UUID; automatically assigned but can be manually reset).
+* `fabric_object` - Security Fabric global object setting.
+* `fabric_force_sync` - Enable/disable forced synchronization of configuration objects from the root FortiGate unit to the downstream devices.
+Configuration conflict check is skipped.
+* `fabric_object_source` - Source of truth for fabric object.
 * `srcintf` - Incoming (ingress) interface.
 The structure of `srcintf` block is documented below.
 * `dstintf` - Outgoing (egress) interface.
 The structure of `dstintf` block is documented below.
 * `srcaddr` - Source address and address group names.
 The structure of `srcaddr` block is documented below.